-Although this easy to make meal-prep bowl is so healthy, it’s also very flavorful because the veggies and sausages are seasoned with lots of spices such as smoked paprika, Italian seasonings, chili powder, garlic powder, salt and pepper.
+This easy to make meal-prep bowl is healthy and yet very flavorful because the veggies and sausages are seasoned with lots of spices such as smoked paprika, Italian seasonings, chili powder, garlic powder, salt and pepper.

-This Low-Carb Sheet Pan Sausage and Veggies is great even if you are not fallowing any specific diet, because these bowls are delicious and colourful and fun!
+This Low-Carb Sheet Pan Sausage and Veggies is great even if you are not following any specific diet, because these bowls are delicious and colourful and fun!

 And of course it’s always great to have food ready to go when your week is so busy.
 Meal-prep is definitely a time saver!
 And don’t worry since it will taste great even by the end of the week.